syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 You can now create an externally accessible webpage given only a minimally configured custom resource.
 However, once created there really isn't much you can do since creating or deleting the Website custom resource causes an error.

-You will learn how to detect and then handle these two scenarios in the upcoming sections.
+You will learn how to detect and then handle these two scenarios in the upcoming challenges.